 The coronavirus pandemic greatly accelerated our efforts to make our successful in-person events available to a wider online audience.
 Since March, all PPIC events—more than two dozen in 2020—have been virtual, available on a variety of platforms, and free to all.
 We have welcomed thousands of participants at virtual convenings.
 Significantly, we are seeing solid interest from across the state, allowing us to broaden the reach of our work.

-PPIC’s Speaker Series on California’s Future brings together leaders across the political and geographic spectrum with a common goal—to think critically and collaboratively about realistic approaches to major issues and problems.
-In 2019, we focused on helping Californians understand how our state leaders identify and address our most important challenges.
+PPIC’s 2020 Speaker Series on California’s Future brought together thought leaders from across the political and geographic spectrum with a common goal—to think critically, constructively, and collaboratively about realistic solutions to our current challenges.
+The series relies on the support of leading corporate and philanthropic partners.